Re-Post Review: ‘Fallen’ by Lauren Kate

 Third Time Read – September 9-10, 2017 (Due to watching Fallen Movie)

 I enjoyed every bit of listening to Fallen this time around.
-I loved reading Fallen in 2010, so I was excited to listen to the narrator, Justine Eyre bring it to life.
-I missed Lucinda, Daniel, and Cam. (yes…even Cam).
+I loved reading Fallen in 2010, so I was excited to listen to the narrator, Justine Eyre brings it to life.
+I missed Lucinda, Daniel, and Cam. (yes, even Cam).
 It seems I’m catching on things by listening to the book instead of reading the second time around.
 I enjoy having a narrator tell the story using his/her voice.

-Fallen is Young Adult, so there is not going to be HOT romance like in New Adult or PNR.
+Fallen is Young Adult, so there is not going to be a HOT romance like in New Adult or PNR.
 Yes, I may be in my thirties, but every once in a while I’m drawn to read Young Adult.
-I have a 9 year old daughter, so I’m looking for books that she can read once she is at the age that she can read YA.
-She’s already showing an interest in certain genres of YA, but she’s not ready to read them (her exact words not mine).
+I have a 9-year-old daughter, so I’m looking for books that she can read once she is at the age that she can read YA.
+She’s already showing an interest in specific genres of YA, but she’s not ready to read them (her exact words not mine).
 The length of the book intimidates her.
-I also read YA because sometimes the cover/synopsis draws me in, which is exactly what Fallen did when I first saw it on Amazon back in 2010.
+I also read YA because sometimes the cover/synopsis draws me in, which is precisely what Fallen did when I first saw it on Amazon back in 2010.
 A story about a young girl trying to live her life after tragedy strikes and she is blamed for the tragedy.
-She ends up meeting two young boys at her new boarding school.
-One who keeps his distance and other that wants to get to know her.
+She ends up meeting two young boys at her new boarding school — one who keeps his distance and other that wants to get to know her.
 She’s intrigued by the one that keeps his distance because she is drawn to him.
 What she doesn’t know is Daniel, the boy that is trying to avoid her has a secret that he wants to keep for a reason.

 I give this book 5 full moons and highly recommend it to Young Adult readers out there.